JomsonGit738/JomsonGit738/README.md

-- 👋 Hi, I’m Jomson Johny, passionate Dev with profound experience in software Developement
+- 👋 Hi, I'm Jomson Johny, a passionate developer with a wealth of experience in software development.
-- 👀 I’m interested in creating SPA with my creative mind
+- 👀 I'm deeply intrigued by the art of crafting single-page applications (SPAs) with my creative flair.
-- 🌱 I’m currently learing MERN/MEAN stack
+- 🌱 Currently, I'm on an exciting journey of learning the ins and outs of the MERN/MEAN stack.
+- 📌 Take a glimpse at my carefully curated End-User projects – a testament to my dedication and skills.

 <!---
 JomsonGit738/JomsonGit738 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.